By using this site, you agree to the Privacy Policy and Terms of Use.

 • 1 tbsp granulated sugar

-• 4 garlic cloves, peeled and lightly crushed
+• 4 garlic cloves, lightly crushed

 • 1 tsp black peppercorns